The Role of Trauma in Opioid Addiction: Addressing Underlying Causes

 According to the National Institute on Drug Abuse (NIDA), individuals who have experienced trauma are more likely to suffer from chronic pain, which can increase the risk of opioid addiction.
 Additionally, individuals who have experienced trauma may have a higher tolerance for pain medication, which can increase the risk of overdose.

-There are many types of trauma that can impact an individual’s risk of developing addiction, including childhood trauma, sexual trauma, combat trauma, and medical trauma.
-Each type of trauma can have a significant impact on an individual’s mental and emotional well-being, and can increase the risk of developing opioid addiction.
+Many types of trauma can impact an individual’s risk of developing addiction, including childhood trauma, sexual trauma, combat trauma, and medical trauma.
+Each type of trauma can have a significant impact on an individual’s mental and emotional well-being and can increase the risk of developing opioid addiction.

 Childhood trauma, such as physical or sexual abuse, can cause significant emotional and psychological distress that can last well into adulthood.
 Adults who have experienced childhood trauma are at a higher risk of developing opioid addiction.